 In order to tell if a lead is good quality, you’ll need to look at what type of lead it is.
 Consider where the lead came from, how they have engaged so far (did they call you?), and how likely they are going to progress to the bottom of the funnel.

-- Marketing Qualified Leads (MQL) – this is a lead that came from marketing efforts, such as an event, social media campaigns, your blog or video marketing.
+This is a lead that came from marketing efforts, such as an event, social media campaigns, your blog or video marketing.

-- Sales Ready Leads (SRL) – this type of lead is more direct, and requires the lead to request a call-back, meeting or conversation with a member of your sales team.
+This type of lead is more direct, and requires the lead to request a call-back, meeting or conversation with a member of your sales team.

-- Sales Qualified Leads (SQL) – the stage that follows the initial conversation is when a sales representative qualifies the lead as a valid customer with intention and means to buy.
+The stage that follows the initial conversation is when a sales representative qualifies the lead as a valid customer with intention and means to buy.

 When it comes to quality, MQLs are deemed very likely to become customers.
 But unlike SQLs, there’s no guarantee that they fit the buying criteria.
 That’s why it’s important to focus energy on contacting SQLs.